tulingBerg/SantaWhoop/README.md

      1. Hardware required: a santa whoop, a programmer (ST-Link V2, e.g. from Banggood for ~2$)
      2. Download STM32 ST-LINK Utility: https://www.st.com/en/development-tools/stsw-link004.html
-     3. Download the hex-File within this repository
+     3. Download the hex-File within this repository (either for multi-module or the original toy TX)
      4. Connect the programmer with your whoop:
           There are 4 open pins in the front of the board if you look on the quad with the plastic cover removed.
 Looking in flying direction it is to be connected from left to right: